xxxMEMESCOEPxxx/Macara-Online-Chat/README.md

 7. You are to be held responsible for your actions and words on the internet
 8. Online interactions will be different every time.
 Please be considerate of others on the server.
 9. You are free to share, copy, and fork this program as loong as you give credit to the author where due.
-10. If you do not abide by the above statement and release o copy or fork of this program without credit, it shall be taken down by force.
+10. If you do not abide by the above statement and release a copy or fork of this program or repository without credit, it shall be taken down by force.

 ~~~~~~~~~~~~~~~~~~~